rimag2023/finalCapstone/README.md

 ## Acknowledgement

-Inspired by sentiment_analysis by doing research online and working on my own own project.
+Inspired by sentiment_analysis by doing research online and working on my own project.